Articadent Side Effects

 Generic Name: articaine / epinephrine

-Note: This page contains information about the side effects of articaine / epinephrine.
-Some of the dosage forms included on this document may not apply to the brand name Articadent.
+Note: This document contains side effect information about articaine / epinephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Articadent.

 For the Consumer